mikke89/RmlUiDoc/pages/rcss/font_effects.md

 }
 ```

-will add an outline effect on the text within all `h1`{:.tag} elements and their descendants.
+will add an outline to the text within all `h1`{:.tag} elements and their descendants.
 To prevent inheritance, override the effect with `none`{:.value}.
 For example, to prevent the `h1`{:.tag} outline effect from affecting `span`{:.tag} elements, you could specify the following:

 ```css
 h1 span